Nii Okai: Music career

 Nii Okai is currently the leader of "Harbour City Mass Choir" (H.C.M.C.), an inter-denominational music ministry based in Tema, Ghana.

 He came to limelight when he released his first album "Moko Be".
 An 8-track music album produced by one of the great multi-talented instrumentalists in Ghana, KODA with its hit songs; "Woana Na" and "Moko Be".
 The album featured "Danny Nettey", "Nana Yaa Amihere" among others.

 Nii Okai and "The Harbour City Mass Choir"

 Nii Okai is the co-founder of "Harbour City Mass Choir" an inter-denominational music ministry based in Tema, Ghana with a clear purpose of impacting the youth through contemporary gospel music, school outreach programs, music ministry workshops as well as peer and social counseling.

 Nii Okai has 5 albums to his credit.
 "Moko Be", "Hymnz Unlimited", "Worshipful", "Saving Hearts" and "Holy writings" which he received an award with the "Saving Hearts" album at the 16th edition of Vodafone Ghana Music Awards for Music for Development Award.

 Personal life

 Nii is a professional banker and married to Yaa Okai.
-The couple have 3 children.
-He's a member of the "St. Paul's Methodist Church" in Tema.
+The couple has 3 children.
+He was a member of the "St. Paul's Methodist Church" in Tema.
+He is currently the lead pastor at International House of Virtue popularly known as the iChurch in Tema.

+Nii Okai is known for his strong commitment to the cause of contemporary gospel music in Ghana and has worked with the likes of Kofi Dua Anto (KODA), Eugene Zuta, Danny Nettey, Diana Hopeson among others.